Top 10 things to do in Cape Town

 Historically, Cape Town became the first formal settlement in Africa when the Dutch sailor Jan van Riebeeck landed at the south-western tip of the continent in the 17th century.
 Today it’s one of the most popular tourist destinations in the world, offering a startling range of sightseeing opportunities, thrill-seeking activities and historical and cultural insights from a very turbulent past.

-Here are a selection of my personal top 10 recommendations to make the most of your visit to the Mother City of Cape Town.
+Here are a selection of our top 10 recommendations to make the most of your visit to the Mother City of Cape Town.

 The museum acts as a memorial to the former residential area known as District Six and its involvement in the apartheid regime.
 In 1966, at the height of apartheid, a government legislation was passed down to declare District Six a ‘whites only’ area, and to forcefully remove the 60,000 inhabitants and relocate them in municipal townships around the city.
 Today, District Six is a barren landscape.
 Tales of its existence are told in the District Six Museum.
 Established in 1994, the museum primarily aims to preserve the memories of those who were caught up in the brutal movement.
 Visit the museum and immerse yourself in this crucial stage of South African heritage.